tbeauvais/aws-vpc-networking-101/README.md

 This repo will walk you through setting up a fully functional and reasonably simple AWS VPC.
 I have tried to make it as complete as possible without making it overly complicated.

 ## Overview
 In this example, we will create a VPC with two subnets.
 One subset will be private and one public.
 The scenario I'm trying to simulate is a network with internal (non-public), and external facing services.
 These services can range from micro-services to a backend datastore.
 To keep the example as simple as possible, we will be simulating the services using two Apache HTTP web servers.
 For example, a request from the public internet is allowed over HTTP port 80 to the Apache server in the public subnet, and the public server is permitted to access the Apache server in the private subnet.
+However, public internet access is not allowed for inbound traffic to the private subnet.
 ![aws overview](doc/aws_network_overview.jpeg)